 I love Barcelona so much… and one of the reasons I love it is its effortlessly cool bar scene.
 Barcelona bars can be hip and edgy or chic and sophisticated, but without seeming to try – and also without feeling snobbish nor elitist.
 This is great for me because I love cocktails, but I’m not very cool, ha ha!

-Barcelona has some of the best cocktail bars in the world, with three in the top ten of the World’s Best Bars in 2022 – and many more that are serious contenders.
+Barcelona has some of the best cocktail bars in the world, with bars often featuring in the list of World’s Best Bars.
 For this reason, I think enjoying a cocktail or a mocktail is one of the best things to do in Barcelona.

-To create this is of the best cocktail bars in Barcelona, I tried quite a few places myself (it’s just one of the sacrifices I make as a diligent travel blogger) – but I also asked some travel blogger friends to give me their recommendations as well.
+To create this list of the best cocktail bars in Barcelona, I’ve tried quite a few places myself (it’s just one of the sacrifices I make as a diligent travel blogger) – but I also asked some travel blogger friends to give me their recommendations as well.

-The first day I was there, I got there about an hour after it opened and the queue was around the block!
+The first day I tried to go to Paradiso, I got there about an hour after it opened and the queue was around the block!
 I didn’t feel like waiting that day, so I came back the next day promptly at the time it opened – and there was a queue even then.
 But, thankfully, it was much smaller and it moved fairly quickly.
 Within 30 minutes, I was seated inside, perusing a menu themed around outer space.

 You can also expect a little flair bartending.
 No Tom Cruise-style throwing of bottles in the air, but some elaborate, coordinated cocktail shaking and pouring of drinks from great heights.